grlurton/orbf_data_validation/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- Description and map of the project.
-    ├── data               <- Not commited in Git
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- What you are currently reading ├── data               <- Not commited in Git
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- Original Data obtained from Bluesaquare.
+    │   ├── processed      <- The data that has been processed and ready for modeling │   └── raw            <- Original Data obtained from Bluesquare.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │